- What is the difference between the AFC and CHC certification programs?

 - How much does the certification program cost?

 The certification programs require a non-refundable enrollment fee of $50.
-In addition, each course costs $425.
+In addition, each AFC and CHC course costs $475.
 This includes your study materials and the first attempt at the exam (fees charged by your proctoring center are not included and you are responsible to pay if these fees exist).

 - What is considered acceptable financial counseling experience for the required hours of experience?